Sex Toys - Everything you need to know

 Summer of 69

-It is an interesting observation that some of the sex toy marketing now is geared towards reassuring men that they are not going to be down valued or even replaced; this is not a new theme.
+It is an interesting observation that some of the adult toys marketing now is geared towards reassuring men that they are not going to be down valued or even replaced; this is not a new theme.

-Are sex toys more popular amongst men or women?
+Are adult toys more popular amongst men or women?

 It is difficult to harvest data on this point as so much purchasing is done remotely on the internet and no-one organisation or body has yet taken the time to collate sales figures and look at trends.

 Historically, the positioning always has been that men were the main purchasers and also the manufacturers of these products but that is certainly changing as more and more female entrepreneurs come into the market designing and making condoms and a range of sex toys which are totally female-centric.
 And it’s not just about the product, it’s about the design of the packaging, the name, in fact, the whole presentation.
 It’s not rocket science, as Polly Rodriguez from the company, ‘Unbound’ says, it is difficult to make pleasure items for a part of the body that you don’t have..

 From a vibrator that doubles as a necklace (only a woman could ever have thought of that) to a crystal dildo, these toys are chic, slick, innovative and very non-threatening.